kotlin-graphics/imgui/README.md

 ### Demo

-You should be able to try the examples from `test` (tested on Windows/Mac/Linux) within minutes.
+You should be able to try the examples from `test` (tested on Windows/Mac/Linux) within seconds: clone, sync and run.
 If you don't, let me know!

 Kotlin: